Chart Color Schemes

 Sylvania Waters is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Sylvania Waters, as per the latest Census data, 80.3% of dwellings were houses with the remaining 19.7% being semi-detached homes, apartments, or other types.
-This differs from Sydney metropolitan areas where 52.4% are houses and 47.6% are other dwellings.
-Home ownership in Sylvania Waters stood at 43.9%, with mortgaged properties at 40.5% and rented ones at 15.6%.
-The median monthly mortgage repayment was $3,000, higher than the Sydney metro average of $2,774.
-The median weekly rent was $600 compared to Sydney's $500.
-Nationally, Sylvania Waters' mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.
+The dwelling structure in Sylvania Waters, as per the latest Census, consisted of 80.3% houses and 19.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 52.4% houses and 47.6% other dwellings.
+Home ownership in Sylvania Waters was 43.9%, with mortgaged dwellings at 40.5% and rented dwellings at 15.6%.
+The median monthly mortgage repayment was $3,000, higher than Sydney metro's average of $2,774.
+The median weekly rent in Sylvania Waters was $600, compared to Sydney metro's $500.
+Nationally, Sylvania Waters' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing